EtherealEngine/etherealengine-docs/docs/01_gettingStarted/03_developer/02_typescript.md

   ...
 ```

-The defineState() method registers a collection of Record<> objects.
+The defineState() method registers a collection of Record objects.
 A Record is a schema in a third party runtime schema definition language that Ethereal Engine uses.
-In this case the Record declares that this state object is a hashed collection of EntityUUID to { owner, handedness, gamEntityUUID } objects.

 ### PaddleSystem: Introduction to Event Sourced State